uom-resquant/modelling_book/docs/08_logistic_regression.md

     - i.e., being male multiplies the odds of release with a summons by 0.96.
 + Every additional check in the criminal justice system is associated with a decrease of 30.1% in the odds of being released with a summons, controlling for race, sex, and employment status
     - i.e., every additional check in the criminal justice system multiplies the odds of being released with a summons by 0.70.
-+ Employed arrestees' odds of being released with a summons are more than twice as higher than unemployed arrestees' odds of being released with a summons, controlling for race, sex, and employment status.
++ Employed arrestees' odds of being released with a summons are more than twice as high as unemployed arrestees' odds of being released with a summons, controlling for race, sex, and employment status.
     - i.e., being employed multiplies the odds of release with a summons by 2.18.

 For more details on interpreting odd ratios in logistic regression, you may want to read [this](http://www.ats.ucla.edu/stat/mult_pkg/faq/general/odds_ratio.htm).
 Some people do not like odd ratios.
 For other ways of interpreting logistic regression coefficients, you may want to consult [chapter 5 of the book](http://www.cambridge.org/gb/academic/subjects/statistics-probability/statistical-theory-and-methods/data-analysis-using-regression-and-multilevelhierarchical-models?format=PB) by Gelman and Hill (2007).